64bitpandas/notes/content/cs61b/abstract-data-types/collections/arrays.md

-# Arrays

-{% hint style="info" %}
+> [!info] Content Note
+>
-This page assumes prior knowledge of Python lists from CS61A or equivalent.
+> This page assumes prior knowledge of Python lists from CS61A or equivalent.
-{% endhint %}

-Arrays are a very popular data structure that stores an indexed list of data. \
+Arrays are a very popular data structure that stores an indexed list of data.

 ![An artistic interpretation of a new int\[5\] {6, 1, 2, 3, 99};](<../../img/assets/image (37).png>)